JacobBumgarner/VesselVio/Build.md

 python VesselVio.py
 ```

-### Windows App Bundling
+#### Windows App Bundling
 If you want to build a local standalone VesselVio application, follow these instructions.
    - Copy the pyinstaller .exe from your .pyenv folder created in step 2 into your VesselVio directory
          - Example file location: `.pyenv>pyenv-win>versions>3.8.8>Scripts>pyinstaller.exe`
    - Navigate to the VesselVio directory
    - Activate python 3.8.8
-   - Execute the following command in your terminal:
+   - Execute the following command in your command prompt:
 ```markdown
 pyinstaller --add-data=Library;Library --additional-hooks-dir=Hooks --icon Icons\icon.ico --windowed VesselVio.py
 ```